Embracing Regulatory Transformation at Veeva’s 2019 R&D and Quality Summit, Europe

 In a shift from the typical presentation format, Lianne Wolf, the head of regulatory sciences Austria at BMS, sat down with Veeva’s Paul Attridge for a fireside chat.
 Wolf discussed how her regulatory team implemented Vault Registrations in three phases with the goal of having a “one stop shop” for all registration and submission planning information.
 She also emphasized how BMS incorporates user feedback and does periodical “pulse checks” to prioritize functional enhancements.

 Later in the afternoon, Mark Morris, the director of regulatory knowledge at UCB, drilled into the company’s challenges with label management and demonstrated how Vault RIM improves visibility into workflow completion, cycle times, and content development across different regions.
 As a result, UCB saw measurable improvements in text control and completion, and is now able to provide targeted training and process support based on activities within the system.

 To finish out the day, two speakers from Norgine, Jade Knight, partner services manager, and Segren Bernard, associate director of regulatory information management, described how they harmonize system processes and streamline reports with Vault RIM.
 They also shared how to maximize performance by establishing clear KPIs, benchmarks, and support tools, which enable teams to continuously adapt and improve.

-If you missed this year’s R&D Summit and want access to valuable sessions like these, click here to save your spot for next year’s event.
+If you missed this year’s R&D and Quality Summit and want access to valuable sessions like these, click here to save your spot for next year’s event.